interrogator/corpkit/rst_docs/corpkit.building.rst

    09     2908221   840803   725108        434839      405964   191851      47050               21807      8354              8413                  8720              3876           3147              2582         675                 554                   455
    10     2868652   815101   708918        421403      393698   185677      43474               20763      8640              8067                  8947              4333           3181              2727         584                 596                   424

-This can long time, as it counts a number of complex features.
+This can take a while, as it counts a number of complex features.
 Once it's done, however, it saves automatically, so you don't need to do it again.
-There are also `postags` and `wordclasses` attributes:
+There are also ``postags``, ``wordclasses`` and ``lexicon`` attributes, which behave similarly:

 .. code-block:: python

    >>> corpus.postags
    >>> corpus.wordclasses
+   >>> corpus.lexicon

 These results can be useful when generating relative frequencies later on.
 Right now, however, you're probably interested in searching the corpus yourself, however.
 Hit `Next` to learn about that.